harinibabu63/harinibabu/Readme.md

 ## 👋 About Me

+Hi There :) - I'm Harinibabu

+Electrical Engineer · PCB Design Engineer · Embedded Hardware Engineer · Hardware Validation Engineer · Actively Looking for Full-time Opportunities

+> MS Electrical Engineering @ California State University, Fullerton → Electrical Design Engineer @ CSK Foundation → Embedded Design Engineer @ Retech Solutions → Electrical Engineer @ Lumisense Technologies

+My interest in electrical engineering started from real life, not just textbooks.
+I grew up around agricultural equipment, motors, capacitors, wiring, and everyday electrical repairs.
+Watching electrical systems power real machines made me curious about how small components could create useful, reliable systems.
+That curiosity grew stronger when I first saw the inside of a television.
+The circuit board looked like a small city to me, with components like buildings and copper traces like roads.
+That early fascination eventually led me into Electronics and Communication Engineering, where building my first PCB confirmed that hardware design was the field I wanted to grow in.

-I'm a **hardware-first engineer** who bridges the gap between electrons and intelligence.
-With a Master's in Electrical Engineering from **Cal State Fullerton** and hands-on experience across PCB design, embedded systems, and IoT, I build hardware that works the first time.
+Today, with a Master's degree in Electrical Engineering from California State University, Fullerton, and hands-on experience in PCB design, embedded hardware, circuit validation, and hardware bring-up, I am focused on building reliable, practical, real-world electrical and electronic systems.

-- 🔧 Designing **multi-layer mixed-signal PCBs** with a focus on signal integrity and first-pass manufacturing success
+- 🔧 Designing multi-layer mixed-signal PCBs with a focus on signal integrity and first-pass manufacturing success
-- 📡 Building embedded systems that integrate **sensors, wireless protocols, and real-time data**
+- 📡 Building embedded systems that integrate sensors, wireless protocols, and real-time data
-- 🎓 MS in Electrical Engineering — **California State University, Fullerton**
+- 🎓 MS in Electrical Engineering — California State University, Fullerton
-- 📍 Based in **California, USA** — open to hardware engineering opportunities
+- 📍 Based in California, USA — open to hardware engineering opportunities
+- 📘 Currently preparing for the Fundamentals of Engineering (FE) Exam

 ---